Skip to content

 The afternoon/evening of fishing usually runs until around 9.00pm, depending on your location on the river, as you’ll return to the lodge for your evening meal and drinks between 10.00-10.30pm.

-For the next 2 days, you’ll fish the magical Midfjardara River, known as the ‘Queen Of The Rivers’.
-This stunning gin-clear waterway has over two hundred named pools and five first-class freshwater fly fishing beats, offering almost unlimited angling opportunities.
-It’s also one of the most productive stretches of water in the entire country in regards to the number of Salmon.
+The Midfjardara is one of the most magical Salmon rivers in Iceland, known as the ‘Queen Of The Rivers’; this stunning gin clear waterway has over two hundred named pools and five first-class freshwater fly fishing beats, offering almost unlimited angling opportunities.

 Arrive Home